The Energy Storage Market

 Among the technologies to make this transformation possible are pumped hydro, compressed air, concentrated solar towers and Lithium-Ion batteries.
 The TEXEL battery technology is not only cost-competitive compared to these other solutions, it is also scalable to decentralized grid solutions, microgrids, as well as independent residential.

 The rest of the world is following in California’s footsteps.
 The European Union is expected to release their goals of becoming CO2-free by 2050 in accordance with IPCC (UN’s The Intergovernmental Panel on Climate Change) global goal of reaching ‘net zero’ CO2 emissions by 2050.

 In 2018 Australia was the first country to take a large step by installing a 129MWh Tesla produced Lithium-Ion battery installation, by that time the largest battery park in the world.
 Later that same year Southern California Edison ordered a 195MWh Lithium-Ion installation to replace a gas plant.
-Germany is as well getting closer to the critical point, and will not be able to install more wind and solar without including an energy storage solution.
+Germany is also getting closer to the same critical point, and will not be able to install more wind and solar without including an energy storage solution.
 This is happening even though Litium-Ion batteries are up to 90% more costly than the TEXEL technology.